juanjosegarciaripoll/emacs-build/README.md

    --slim        Remove Cairo, SVG and TIFF support for a slimmer build
                  Remove also documentation files and other support files from the dependencies file.
-Implies --compress (Default) --not-slim    Deactivate the --slim option
+Implies --compress (Default) --not-slim    Deactivate the --slim option.
+Build with all features.
    --with-X      Add requested feature in the dependencies and build --without-X   Remove requested feature in the dependencies and build